JLyne/LiveAtlas/README.md

 5. Done.

 ## Customisation
-The index.html file can be edited to add custom favicons, just like the original Dynmap.
+The index.html file can be edited to add custom favicons, styles or analytics, just like the original Dynmap.
 You are also free to build LiveAtlas yourself to make further changes.

 ## Building